screetsec/TheFatRat/README.md

 #TheFatRat ( Unit for bypass av )

-##Update: Version 1.5 , Codename Unity
+##Update: Version 1.6 , Codename: Tasty

 What is FatRat ??